Shresht7/self-serve/README.md

 ## 🏛️ Go Version

-This repository also contains a Go implementation (`main.go`) which was the original.
+This repository also contains a Go implementation (`./static/go/main.go`) which was the original.
 It is a very basic file-server and **does not** include features like live-reloading.
 It is preserved here as one of the main goals of this project, for me, was to build a static file server as concisely as possible in a single file.

 ---